 It is also made of memory foam, which makes it extremely easy to sleep on.
 (I’m a stomach sleeper and still managed to sleep sitting up using this successfully!)

-Applying heat to your aching back and cold to your healing boobies can do so much for your overall comfort level during recovery.
+Applying heat to your aching back and cold to your healing breasts can do so much for your overall comfort level during recovery.

 I know many women who use and totally love these reusable ice packs.